 While you could see a boost in performance from ethanol use, the fuel economy isn’t as great.
 When you use E85, you can expect to see a slight drop in gas mileage.

 There are some publications that claim it is comparable.
-However, we encourage you to do more research into the matter, as many owners claim the opposite.
+However, I encourage you to do more research into the matter, as many owners claim the opposite.